Nikita-Cherdantsev/BattlerSample/README.md

 - **Autosave**: On profile changes with `BindToClose` safety
 - **Key Pattern**: `"profile_" .. playerId` for isolation
 - **Validation**: Structural constraints only (no business logic validation on write)
-- **Atomic Operations**: Level-up mutations use `UpdateAsync` for atomic resource deduction and level increment
+- **Atomic Operations**: All mutations use `UpdateAsync` for atomic resource deduction and state updates
 - **Squad Power**: Automatically recomputed when upgraded card is in active deck
+- **Receipt Ledger**: Idempotent purchase processing with `PurchaseId` tracking
+- **Array Compaction**: Lootbox arrays are packed after operations to maintain consistency

 **v1→v2 Migration:**
 - **Collection Format**: `count: number` → `{ count: number, level: number }`